HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* In a profile definition, path to the 'experimental' attribute in the SD for that profile:
+* In a profile definition, path to the corresponding StructureDefinition.experimental attribute:

   ```
   ^experimental